 I said, “My you Geritol Jockeys have been busy.”

-Uncle Ron asked, “Take your keys off your leather stripped key chain, and place it in the box if you would be so kind.”
+Uncle Ron asked me to take my keys off your leather stripped key chain, and place the leather in the box if you would be so kind.

 Uncle Ron said, “Hold your questions until after the demonstration pleases.”

-He nodded; then opened the cover to reveal the once fresh-cut chunk of wood had crumbled with my leather stripped key chain looking more like a petrified piece of beef jerky.
-At this time my mind started twisting, and turning like a sack of snakes trying to make sense of what I was witnessing, and what Uncle Ron was trying to show and tell me.
+At this time my mind started twisting, and turning like a sack of snakes trying to make sense of what I was witnessing and better yet, what Uncle Ron was trying to show me.